Thursday, April 28, 2011

 DML is certified by Fair For Life.

-Fair for Life ensures fair and positive relations between producers and their cooperatives or contracting companies, between workers and their employer, between seller and buyers on the world market while at the same time ensuring performance of standards.This attention to detail and strong business ethic permeates the atmosphere of Blanxart.
+Fair for Life ensures fair and positive relations between producers and their cooperatives or contracting companies, between workers and their employer, between seller and buyers on the world market while at the same time ensuring performance of standards.
+This attention to detail and strong business ethic permeates everything that Blanxart makes.
+So, how does Blanxart produce their bars?
+It's a simple process that is as fun to watch as a chocolate bar is to eat (well, almost).

 The first step in the making of chocolate is cleaning and toasting the cocoa beans.
 The degree of toast bestows the characteristic aroma and flavor of Blanxart chocolate.
 Toasting eliminates the humidity and the acidity, and also facilitates the chipping process of the cocoa beans.

-Once the cacao is toasted, one of Blanxart’s traditional machines crushes the beans to obtain small pieces called commonly nibs.
+Once the cacao is toasted, one of Blanxart’s traditional machines crushes the beans to obtain small pieces commonly called nibs.

 When the conching process has finished the chocolate is stored at the right temperature until its use for chocolate bars.
-The intricate process and the distance this bar of chocolate has traveled from bean to my hand, humbles me and causes me to savor every bite all the more.